 Complete proteins contain adequate amounts of all nine essential amino acids.

-Animal products and many soybean products are good sources of complete proteins (Chicken, Beef, Fish, Milk, Eggs, Soy Milk, Soy Nuts,)
+Animal products, soybean, and quinoa are good sources of complete proteins (Chicken, Beef, Fish, Milk, Eggs, Soy Milk, quinoa)

 Rule of thumb when choosing...